 Justice Christopher Shea Nickell was elected to the Supreme Court of Kentucky in November 2019.
-He serves the First Appellate District, which is composed of the twenty-four westernmost Kentucky counties.
+He serves the First Supreme Court District, which is composed of the twenty-four westernmost Kentucky counties.

 Justice Nickell previously served 13 years as a Judge of the Kentucky Court of Appeals, having been elected in November 2006, and being unopposed for re-election in November 2014.
 During his tenure on the Court of Appeals, Justice Nickell served as Chief Judge Pro Tempore, Chair of the Personnel Committee, and a member of the Judicial Compensation Commission.

 Prior to becoming an appellate judge, Justice Nickell practiced law 22 years.
 Licensed to practice law before all Kentucky state and federal trial and appellate courts and the United States Supreme Court, he served as a Kentucky trial attorney, an Assistant Commonwealth Attorney (21st Judicial Circuit), an Assistant McCracken County Attorney, and a Public Advocate.
 He also served as an instructor at Murray State University (Insurance and Risk Management) and the University of North Carolina-Chapel Hill (Jurisprudence).
 In 1995, the Kentucky Bar Association named him the “Outstanding Kentucky Young Attorney.”